Speaking: Grammar in Speaking B2 - Lesson 4: Using a Wider Range of Passive Forms

 Use with modals like 'must', 'should', 'can', etc.

-The choice of whether to use the active voice2 or passive voice3 depends entirely on what you want to emphasize4.
+The choice to use the active voice or passive voice depends entirely on what you want to emphasize.

 Active Voice is Direct & Personal.
 The focus is on the doer.